ppurang/abstractions/README.md

 # Abstractions

+## Hosted versions

+The presentation can be founded at [Abstractions](http://piyush.purang.net/abstr/abstractions.html?gthb) and the quotes on abstractions are  at [Quotes on Abstractions](http://piyush.purang.net/abstr/quotes.html?gthb).

+## This repo

 This repository holds the presentation and the code for a talk given at the [Goto Night Berlin ](https://secure.trifork.com/berlin-2014/freeevent/index.jsp?eventOID=6508).
 The presentation is in the folder named presentation, `abstractions.html` and a set of quotes on Abstractions can be seen in `quotes.html` also in the same folder.

 This is also an sbt project with the source under `src/main/scala`.
 An `sbt console` session (REPL session) might look like this